Guadalupe, Santander: Festivities

 And other religious celebrations such as Corpus Christi, Festivity of some saints, Holy Week (Easter), and Christmas.

 Media

-Currently the town has two community media, providing quality service to its residents.
+Currently the town has two community media.
 These are Guadalupe Stereo, a Community radio station www.guadalupestereo.jimdo.com; and the community TV channel, TV Guadalupe.
 Both media have become the voice of the town´s residents and they have tried to be present in most of the relevant events that take place in Guadalupe.